tinproht123/KITS2023_D7/README.md

 # FitTracker 2023
-- A team project for final test in KITS 2023
+- A team project for final test at KITS 2023
 ### Description
 - FitTracker is a web application that helps users create a schedule of workouts and stay on track with their stats.
 It also offers a better way to work out efficiently.
 Join the community and connect with others by sharing your results on the newsfeed.
 ## Team